nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### MSS

-1. User requests to list appointments.
+1. User enters command to edit an appointment.
-2. VMS shows a list of appointments.
-3. User requests to edit a specific appointment in the list using the ID with the args.
-4. VMS edit the appointment.
+2. VMS edits the appointment.

    Use case ends.

 ##### Extensions

-* 2a.
-The list is empty.
+* 1a.
+VMS detects error in the command entered.
+    * 1a1.
+VMS shows an error message.

+      Use case resumes from step 1.

+* 1b.
+User requested to edit an appointment that does not exist.
+    * 1a1.
+VMS shows an error message.

       Use case ends.

-* 3a.
-The given ID is invalid.
-  * 3a1.
-VMS shows an error message.

-      Use case resumes at step 1.

 #### UC-APT-004 - Delete appointment

 ##### MSS

-1. User requests to list appointments.
-2. VMS shows a list of appointments.
-3. User requests to delete a specific appointment in the list.
+1. User enters command to delete an appointment.
-4. VMS deletes the appointment.
+2. VMS deletes the appointment.

    Use case ends.

 ##### Extensions